discordsymphony/HTB-interpreter/interpreter.md

 LISTEN 0      128             [::]:22            [::]:*
 ```

-With this information, we connect to the SQL server using MariaDB:
+With this information, we connect to the SQL server using MariaDB and discover an encrypted password:

 #### Connecting to database: